jingwang/upgradeManager/README.md

 **Topic**

-TOGATEWAY_LATEST_VERSION
+TOGATEWAY/LATEST_VERSION

-TOGATEWAY_LATEST_VERSION/$gatewayId
+TOGATEWAY/LATEST_VERSION/$gatewayId

 **Description**

-The cloud server send this message to inform the latest available software version to all gateways (UPGRADE) or a specific gateway (UPGRADE/$gatewayId)
+The cloud server sends this message to inform the latest available software version to all gateways (TOGATEWAY/LATEST_VERSION) or a specific gateway (TOGATEWAY/LATEST_VERSION/$gatewayId)

 **Direction**